Indoor Water Conservation

-For new ideas, check out the BAWSCA online plant database or attend a free online landscape class during the spring or fall season.
+For new ideas, check out the BAWSCA online plant database or attend a free landscape class during the fall or spring season.
 View photo inspiration of Santa Clara County water-wise demonstration gardens.

 • Check out the drought gardening webpage from the University of California Gardening Web.